Published April 16, 2019

 ISBN 9780367194918 - CAT# K417819

-Thinking Creative Writing explores the many ways in which creative writing can be critically explored, and understood, as well the teaching and learning of creative writing.
+Thinking Creative Writing explores the many ways in which creative writing can be critically considered, and understood, as well as the teaching and learning of creative writing.

-Exploring thematic ideas and practice-orientated thoughts, such as those related to the value of distraction when undertaking creative work, the book also presents contemporary work in the field of what is termed ‘Creative Writing Studies’, and offers an analysis of doctoral research on Creative Writing.
-Additionally, the book includes reports on cultural and heritage studies of creative writing as a practice and in terms of the literature it brings about and the audiences with which it engages.
+Featuring thematic ideas and practice-orientated thoughts, such as those related to the value of distraction when undertaking creative work, the book also presents contemporary work in the field of what is termed ‘Creative Writing Studies’, and offers an analysis of doctoral research on Creative Writing.
+Additionally, the book includes reports on cultural and heritage studies of creative writing as a practice, in relation to the literature it brings about and the audiences it engages.

-Thinking Creative Writing presents a snapshot of contemporary work in and around departments of creative writing in our universities and colleges and will be of interest to those researching in the field, as well as those with a broader interest in writing creatively.
+Thinking Creative Writing presents a snapshot of contemporary work in and around departments of creative writing in our universities and colleges.
+It will be of interest to those researching in the field, as well as those with a broader interest in writing creatively.
 The chapters in this book were originally published as articles in the New Writing journal.

 Introduction: Leveraging Paradox: Towards a Big Bang Theory of Creative Writing